How to Build an Employee Advocacy Program

 What are some of the clear benefits for employees?

-6 WIIFM for employees:
+6 WIIFMs for employees:

-1. Professional image, by sharing you’ll build your personal brand online.
+1. Professional image: by sharing, you’ll build your personal brand online.

-2. Growing networks, with relevant updates you’ll engage and expand your network.
+2. Growing networks, with relevant updates, you’ll engage and expand your network.

 3. Easy content discovery, save time by picking suggested updates.

-4. Recognition, you will get noticed internally and externally.
+4. Recognition: you will get noticed internally and externally.

 6. Influence company performance and branding, this is your chance to make your voice heard.